microsud/Intestinal-Microbiome-Western-Adults/README.md

 # Intestinal Microbiome
-R scripts used for analysis of data reported in the review by Shetty et al. 2016
+Files used for analysis of data reported in the review by Shetty et al. 2016